simukappu/activity_notification/README.md

 `activity_notification` provides following functions:
 * Notification API (creating notifications, query for notifications and managing notification parameters)
 * Notification models (stored with ActiveRecord or [Mongoid](http://mongoid.org) ORM)
-* Notification controllers (managing open/unopen of notifications, link to notifiable activity page)
+* Notification controllers (managing open/unopen of notifications, providing link to notifiable activity page)
 * Notification views (presentation of notifications)
+* Automatic tracked notifications (generating notifications along with the lifecycle of notifiable models)
 * Grouping notifications (grouping like `"Kevin and 7 other users posted comments to this article"`)
 * Email notification
 * Batch email notification (event driven or periodical email notification, daily or weekly etc)